redrocket-ctf/redrocket_blog/_posts/2018-04-30-asis-quals-2018-fcascade.md

   }
 }
 ```
 The bug here resides in the nonexistent return value error handling of malloc.
 If malloc returns zero, for example if there isn't enough space, the follow up read will fail as well (but not crash).
 Nevertheless `*((_BYTE *)buf + size - 1) = 0;` will write a zerobyte at `size - 1`.
 So we can write to a location of our choice!
 But how to turn this into RCE?
 The answer lies in how file streams are handled in glibc.
-Let's take a look at the definitions.
+Besides kernel buffering there is userland buffering as well for all cstdlib functions with file streams.
+Let's take a look at the relevant structure `_IO_FILE`.
 ```c
 struct _IO_FILE
 {